Riding the Trend or Protecting Profits | Lexington Realty Trust (LXP)

 LXP’s Market Performance

-LXP stocks went up by 2.67% for the week, with a monthly jump of 6.79% and a quarterly performance of 8.98%, while its annual performance rate touched -2.45%.
-The volatility ratio for the week stands at 2.07% while the volatility levels for the past 30 days are set at 2.24% for Lexington Realty Trust.
-The simple moving average for the period of the last 20 days is 3.01% for LXP stocks with a simple moving average of 5.03% for the last 200 days.
+LXP stocks went down by -4.74% for the week, with a monthly jump of 0.28% and a quarterly performance of 4.21%, while its annual performance rate touched -2.56%.
+The volatility ratio for the week stands at 2.53% while the volatility levels for the past 30 days are set at 2.17% for Lexington Realty Trust.
+The simple moving average for the period of the last 20 days is -2.73% for LXP stocks with a simple moving average of -0.29% for the last 200 days.

 Analysts’ Opinion of LXP